Do you struggle with writing friendly reminder emails?

 #21: Friendly professional confirmation email (that can serve as an indirect reminder)

-Finally, there’s another way to formulate a reminder email without sounding overly pushy or demanding.
+There’s another way to formulate a reminder email without coming across as overly pushy or demanding.
 The trick is to package it as a confirmation email.

-This way, you’ll achieve your goal of reminding the recipient about the subject of your writing, but you’ll avoid actually using the phrase ‘a friendly reminder’, which is often regarded as one of the most annoying corporate buzzwords
+This way, you’ll achieve your goal of reminding the recipient about the subject of your writing.
+Still, you’ll avoid using the phrase ‘a friendly reminder’, which is often regarded as one of the most annoying corporate buzzwords.

-For example, if you want to confirm a meeting with external partners and indirectly remind your team to prepare research and questions, you can send over a carefully formulated confirmation email and kill two birds with one stone.
+You may want to, for example, confirm a meeting with external partners and indirectly remind your team to prepare research and questions.
+You can send over a carefully formulated confirmation email and kill two birds with one stone.

 Here’s an example of an indirect reminder disguised as a friendly professional confirmation email: